What is ergonomics?

 - A location for any reference manuals that is close to the center of your workstation, for easy access.

-- Position the keyboard so that it is at elbow height, and try to keep your wrists relatively straight and your fingers slightly curved while you are working.
+Position the keyboard so that it is at elbow height.
 You may need to use a pillow under your elbows to support your arms if you are sitting on a couch or chair while keying.

-- Use an external mouse instead of the small touch pad or trackball that is on the laptop keyboard.
+Use this instead of the small touch pad or trackball that is on the laptop keyboard.

 - Carry only what you need with you.